spiceai/docs/spiceaidocs/docs/components/data-accelerators/data-refresh.md

 :::warning[Limitations]

-- The refresh SQL only supports filtering data from the current dataset - joining across other datasets is not supported.
+- Refresh SQL only supports filtering data from the current dataset - joining across other datasets is not supported.
 - Selecting a subset of columns isn't supported - the refresh SQL needs to start with `SELECT * FROM {name}`.
-- Queries for data that have been filtered out will not fall back to querying against the federated table.
+- Queries for data that have been filtered out will not fallback to querying the federated table.
 - Refresh SQL modifications made via API are temporary and will revert after a runtime restart.

 :::

 ### Refresh Data Window

-Filters data from the federated source outside than the specified window.
-The only supported window is a lookback starting from `now() - refresh_data_window` to `now()`.
-This flag is only supported for datasets configured with a `full` refresh mode (the default).
+Filters data from the federated source that falls outside the specified time window.
+The only supported window is a lookback period starting from `now() - refresh_data_window` to `now()`.
+This flag is supported datasets configured with the default `full` refresh mode.

-Used in combination with the [`time_column`](/reference/spicepod/datasets.md#time_column) to identify the column that contains the timestamps to filter on.
-The [`time_format`](/reference/spicepod/datasets.md#time_format) column (optional) can be used to instruct the Spice runtime how to interpret the timestamps in the `time_column`.
+This filter works with the `time_column` to identify the column containing timestamps for filtering.
+Optionally, the `time_format` can be specified to instruct the Spice runtime on how to interpret timestamps in the `time_column`.

-Can also be combined with `refresh_sql` to further filter the data based on the temporal dimension.
+It can also be used alongside `refresh_sql` to apply additional filtering based on time-related criteria.

 Example: